Phelps and Gorham Purchase: Survey inaccuracies

 When Morris bought the property, issues with the first survey were well known.
 The purchase deed stated, "A manifest error has been committed in the laying out and dividing the same, so that a new survey must be laid in order to correct the said error."
 Some accounts from early in the 20th century attribute errors discovered during the second survey to the primitive instruments used by the surveyors, but allegations of fraud were also made.
 A description of the survey in 1892 cast suspicion on an assistant surveyor named Jenkins, who was supposed to have altered the survey line to favor his employer, Peter Ryckman.
 He wanted to control the site of present-day Geneva.
-Ryckman had previously sought to buy the land directly from the Iroquois, but it was illegal under New York state law for him to buy land from the natives, and his contract was voided by the state.
+Ryckman had previously sought to buy the land directly from the Haudenosaunee, but it was illegal under New York state law for him to buy land from the natives, and his contract was voided by the state.
 When a new survey was commissioned, Maxwell's survey became known as "The First Survey."

 Adam Hoops was hired to lead a team of new surveyors, who discovered that Maxwell erred on both the eastern preemption line and the western boundary.
 Maxwell had located the westernmost boundary of the Millyard Tract in the belief that the Genesee River ran due north.
 Hoops' team found that Maxwell had made a serious error when he ignored the variance between magnetic north and true north.
 A survey team that Benjamin Ellicott headed found in November–December 1792 that the preemption line ran through Seneca Lake and north along a line to Lake Ontario near the center of Sodus Bay, about four miles west of the line surveyed by Maxwell.
 The line now divides the city of Geneva and the Town of Waterloo in Border City.
 The old preemption line reached Lake Ontario, three miles west of Sodus Bay.
 The new line terminated near the center of the head of the bay.
 The new preemption line traveled in a northeasterly direction from the west end of the southern boundary.

-In his new survey, Hoops established that the western boundary of the Mill Yard tract included a gore-shaped tract of land about 85896 acre west of the Genesee River, that should have been retained by the Iroquois.
-To make it easier, Morris' syndicate returned an equivalent amount of land on the west, a 87000 acre parcel known as the Triangle Tract, to the Iroquois.
-Morris then purchased the rights to the Triangle Tract from the Iroquois; this land became part of the Morris Reserve.
+In his new survey, Hoops established that the western boundary of the Mill Yard tract included a gore-shaped tract of land about 85896 acre west of the Genesee River, that should have been retained by the Haudenosaunee.
+To make it easier, Morris' syndicate returned an equivalent amount of land on the west, a 87000 acre parcel known as the Triangle Tract, to the Haudenosaunee.
+Morris then purchased the rights to the Triangle Tract from the Haudenosaunee; this land became part of the Morris Reserve.
 The area of land purchased by Morris was fixed at 1267569 acre.
 Hoop's corrected survey became known as the "Second Survey" and was accepted by Simeon DeWitt, New York's surveyor-general, in a resolution passed by the state on March 24, 1795.